OCA/rest-framework/fastapi/README.rst

 can be used to authenticate a user in odoo.
 If the authentication is successful, we return the partner record linked to the authenticated user.

-In some cas you could want to implement a more complex authentication mechanism that could rely on a token or a session.
+In some case you could want to implement a more complex authentication mechanism that could rely on a token or a session.
 In this case, you can override the **'authenticated_partner'** dependency by registering a specific method that returns the authenticated partner.
 Moreover, you can make it configurable on